 Fibroids are generally believed to prevent the uterus from contracting the way it needs to.
 Menstrual bleeding, therefore, is in a sense left unchecked.
 This explains why flow is so much heavier in women who have these growths.

 Additionally, fibroids can produce proteins that activate blood vessels within the uterus.
 Those vessels, in turn, bleed more freely into the uterine cavity.
-Remember that this is the source of blood clots during period, forming when the body cannot produce enough anticoagulants to keep pace with flow.
-The number of clots you pass during menstruation therefore become more numerous.
+Remember that this is the source of blood clots during the period, forming when the body cannot produce enough anticoagulants to keep pace with flow.
+The number of clots you pass during menstruation, therefore, becomes more numerous.

 Uterine Fibroid Embolization